In this post, our Roundup lawyers will give you:

 If Kennedy is confirmed as Secretary of Health and Human Services, his leadership could meaningfully influence the Roundup litigation.
 True to his history, he is likely to advocate for stricter oversight of herbicides and pesticides, potentially pushing federal agencies like the EPA or FDA to re-evaluate the safety of glyphosate.
 Any regulatory action questioning or limiting glyphosate’s use could strengthen plaintiffs’ claims, supporting arguments that Roundup is hazardous and inadequately regulated.

-Such a shift in regulatory and political climate—especially under a conservative administration—might force Bayer to do a reset on its jumbled legal strategy and reconsider a more aggressive pursuit of a global Roundup settlement.
+Such a shift in regulatory and political climate—especially under a conservative administration—might force Bayer to reassess its jumbled legal strategy and reconsider a more aggressive pursuit of a global Roundup settlement.

 October 24, 2024 – Massachusetts State Court Follows 3rd Circuit